MelnykYaroslav/ToDoListApp/README.md

 EN:

-This simple programm allows you to make a simple to-do list, which is saved in save file.
+This simple programm allows you to make a to-do list, which is stored in save file.
 You can easily create, save and open your tasks through simple command line inteface.
-Type a number and corresponding action will occur
+Type a number and corresponding action will occure

 1. add task
 2. show tasks